scandyna/MdtApplication/README.md

 Some additions for QCoreApplication, QGuiApplication and QApplication.

-TODO: maybe: This project is composed of some libraries: OR not

 This library is composed of some components:

 | Component                    | Description                                          | Main dependency |